hellojustin/dynamite-plunger/README.md

 ## Local Development Setup
 1. Install system prerequisites
    * **PlatformIO Core -** This project uses [PlatformIO](http://platformio.org/)
-     to build and install our code on the Arduino.
+     to build and install our code on the device.
 If you're on a Mac with [homebrew](https://brew.sh/), just tap out:
      ```shell
      brew install platformio
      ```